hyperdevs-team/poeditor-android-gradle-plugin/README.md

 > Requires version 1.3.0 of the plug-in

 You can also apply the plug-in to library modules.
 Here's an example:
-Apply and configure the plug-in in your app's `build.gradle` file:
+Apply and configure the plug-in in your library's `build.gradle` file:
 <details open><summary>Groovy</summary>

 ```groovy